Code of Compliance

 Other Reasons for Non-compliance

-3. Someone is living in it
+• Someone is currently living in the property.

 Conditions That Will Apply